Acceptable Use Of Information Technology Resources

 Fundraising Policy

 Any individual student or group that solicits funding from outside sources (i.e. businesses, corporations, foundations, individuals) for Peabody affiliated purposes must submit all requests to the Office of Student Affairs for review and approval.
-The Office of Student Affairs will in turn work with the Office of External Relations to review any use of the Peabody name as well as the list of potential donors, in order to avoid any conflict of interest or potential legal and IRS related concerns.
+The Office of Student Affairs will in turn work with the Office of External Relations to review fundraising plans and any use of the Peabody name as well as the list of potential donors, in order to avoid any conflict of interest or potential legal and IRS related concerns.

 Hazing